Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 > sticks and stones can break my bones but names can never hurt me.

 That was a very important thing to learn that what other people say or do can't hurt us.
 It's how we take it.
-If somebody says 'no' to us, that can't make us feel bad, it's how we interpret the no. We lose this consciousness, we lose the wisdom of that poem, as we get educated in a way that makes interdependence not what happens in intimate relationships, but codependence, where people take on responsibility for each other's happiness.
+If somebody says 'no' to us, that can't make us feel bad, it's how we interpret the no. We lose this consciousness, we lose the wisdom of that poem, as we get educated in a way that makes interdependence not what happens in intimate relationships, but co-dependence, where people take on responsibility for each other's happiness.

 That requires giving up your own honesty, your own integrity, you must always do what the other person wants to make them happy.
 That soon makes the person that we have the deepest relationship with, the biggest burden of all.